 > About

-Over the course of the past year, we’ve seen both nationwide protests over racial inequalities as well as a crippling pandemic disproportionately impacting communities of color.
+The Health Workforce Diversity Initiative is helping to promote greater racial and ethnic parity in the health workforce through measurement and accountability.
+In recent years, we’ve seen both nationwide protests over racial inequalities as well as a crippling pandemic disproportionately impacting communities of color.
 As the public debate on these issues shifts and responds to the urgency of the situation, decision makers are seeking guidance, understanding, and insights to craft effective evidence-based policies.

 In terms of inequalities in healthcare, an issue of the highest concern, deepening the diversity of the workforce is an optimal strategy to address racial disparities.
 But this goal remains elusive without accurate data on the composition of the workforce, the pipeline, and clear benchmarks for organizations to strive toward.